Image Credit: azure.microsoft.com

 Fixing the issue

 The Windows Azure VM agent can be manually installed using a Windows installer package.
-Manual installation may be necessary when creating a custom or migrated a virtual machine that will be deployed in Azure.
+Manual installation may be necessary when creating a custom or migrating a virtual machine deployed in Azure.
 To manually install the Windows VM Agent, download the latest VM Agent installer from this location Windows Azure VM Agent Download (4MB in size), and then copy it to the virtual machine in Azure.

 As a side note, if you are migrating a 32-bit machine (i.e. Windows Server 2008 x86, or Windows Server 2008 R2 x86), there is currently NO support for the VM agent, which subsequently prevents the use of any extension (and hence Azure Backup).